etheralpha/project-sunshine/README.md

 Project Sunshine welcomes contributors!
 Below are some ways to help out with the project, [join us on Discord to collaborate](https://discord.gg/jeDvQc2rSX)!
 See [Development](#development) for more info (**branch off the `dev` branch to make your changes**).

 - Determining centralization vectors
-- Determing metrics to monitor these vectors
+- Determining metrics to monitor these vectors
 - Finding data sources for these metrics
 - Creating and providing data sources yourself
 - Writing content for the "Take Action" modals